HOME / ABOUT US

 Perhaps the most anticipated event of the year is the holiday party in which the members of the Milford Bar Association get together at a local restaurant to celebrate the achievements of the year and look forward to the coming year.

 The Milford Bar Association has been active in honoring local judges who have achieved the status of State Trial Referees.
-Recently, the Milford Bar Association commissioned and presented portraits to Judge Barbara Coppetto, Judge John Ronan, Judge John Moran, and Judge Hugh C. Curran, as well as former Judge of Probate the late Hon.
+Recently, the Milford Bar Association commissioned and presented portraits to Judge Barbara Coppetto, Judge John Ronan, Judge John Moran, Judge Robert Malone, and Judge Hugh C. Curran, as well as former Judge of Probate the late Hon.
 Bernard F. Joy, and retiring City Clerk Alan Jepson.

 In addition, the Bar Association has been active in sponsoring the “Lunch with a Judge” program, in which local attorneys can mingle with members of the judiciary in a more informal setting.